 Application in Electrical Power Industry

-In the past few years, many Countries across the world have understood the need to shift to generation of electricity through renewable means especially Solar and Wind Energy.
+In the past few years, many countries across the world have understood the need to shift to the generation of electricity through renewable means especially Solar and Wind Energy.
 India has been one of the major players in this shift of electricity generation method.
 The major drawback these renewable energy generation plants possess is its heavy dependency on the weather conditions.
 Here is where the IoT can come and help in smoothing the edges.
-The IoT can help read data viz. temperature, humidity, wind speed, etc. using sensors, and storing them and then this data can be used to predict weather conditions which in turn can help in prediction energy generation.
+The IoT can help read data viz. temperature, humidity, wind speed, etc. using sensors and storing them and then this data can be used to predict weather conditions which in turn can help in prediction energy generation.

-Power Transmission requires huge amount of regular visits to check health of transmission towers and devices which is spread across large areas of land.
+Power Transmission requires a huge amount of regular visits to check the health of transmission towers and devices which is spread across large areas of land.
 As on our quest to provide electricity to each and every household in remotest of areas, the challenge lies in the power transmission.
 The regular manual visits make it more challenging.
 IoT can help track the transmission devices, and weather conditions in remote areas which can damage the towers.
-The online system will detect the problem in real time and the problem can be attended at the earliest.
+The online system will detect the problem in real-time and the problem can be attended at the earliest.

-With the usage of IoT, now even the user can save cost on their monthly consumption of electricity.
-Smart lighting systems help switch on the light, when the person is in the room, and it automatically switches off when one leaves.
+With the usage of IoT, now even the user can save costs on their monthly consumption of electricity.
+Smart lighting systems help switch on the light when the person is in the room, and it automatically switches off when one leaves.
 This is possible using Infrared Sensors, which monitors movement in the room.
 Smart Appliances like Smart TV, Smart AC is available which can be controlled over the internet using an Application on the portable devices.